 Not surprisingly, Vibram Five Fingers are also getting a lot of attention from the media (Vibram sponsored Lieberman’s study).
 The Five Fingers clearly help people to try barefoot running, while providing some protection from rocks, glass, etc.

-How do Newton Running shoes compare to Vibram Five Fingers?
+How do Newton Running shoes compare to Vibram Five Fingers

-As we talked about in the previous post, Newton’s are built for Natural Running but some of you may be wondering how Newtons compare to Vibrams.
+Newton’s are built for Natural Running but some of you may be wondering how Newtons compare to Vibrams.
 Amanda Brooks asked just that on her blog, Run to the Finish, and Newton Running’s Director of Education and Research, Ian Adamson, had this response:

 “Running Newton Shoes and Vibram Five Fingers have many similarities, at least from a form perspective.
 The primary difference is the cushioning and energy return provided by Newtons, which is largely absent in Vibrams.